 Additional information is also supplied to the Grants Committee including any history of past grants, and other background details that may assist in the decision-making.

 The Grants Committee members first review all applications independently.
 They then meet to discuss the merits of each project and to rank them in priority for funding.
-The Committee then has a second meeting where the applications are reviewed in more depth.
 The highest priorities are reconsidered first and an initial allocation of grant money is made.
 Factored into this decision process is the total grant money available and any specific directions made by the donors for the income generated by their funds. (i.e. fields of interest).
 This list, together with the highest priority unfunded projects are then evaluated a third time to ensure the Foundation’s overall funding objectives of fairness, addressing priority areas, broad support of the community, and respect of donor directions are achieved.

 The Committee’s recommendations, with supporting analysis, are then presented to the Board for approval.
 Applications receive notification in late November.